What do I need to know before I fly?

 In addition, we cannot accept responsibility for the following damage to shipping containers: scratches, nicks, dirt, lost pull straps, broken telescoping handles, missing or broken wheels, and damage or loss of items in over-packed bags.

 Spoiled or damaged perishables are not covered for loss or damage, and excess valuation cannot be purchased.

 What if my baggage is delayed or damaged?

-Era Alaska will make every responsible effort to return your checked baggage within 24 hours when delayed.
-Era will also attempt to contact any customer whose unclaimed, checked luggage contains a name and address or telephone number.
+Ravn Alaska will make every responsible effort to return your checked baggage within 24 hours when delayed.
+Ravn will also attempt to contact any customer whose unclaimed, checked luggage contains a name and address or telephone number.
 Due to flight availability and U.S. customs requirements, international bags may require more than 24 hours to return to the customer.
-In this case, an Era representative will provide the best available information as to the location and time of the return of baggage.
-In the event of delayed baggage delivery, Era Alaska does not offer remibursement for interim expenses.
+In this case, an Ravn representative will provide the best available information as to the location and time of the return of baggage.
+In the event of delayed baggage delivery, Ravn Alaska does not offer reimbursement for interim expenses.

 Special services including wheelchairs, children with disabilities, service animals and oxygen